JanssenProject/jans/jans-shibboleth-idp/docs/directory_structure_decisions.md

 6. **Sibling modules**: Separated from existing `trust-domain` to keep the domain module pure (zero framework/annotation dependencies).

 ### Persistence and DTO projections

+> **Superseded by the 2026-07-20 revision.** With persistence and DTOs in one `trust-adapters` module the
+> cross-module question is moot: whole-object reads map to the domain aggregate (rehydration), while the
+> query path populates the view DTO directly in-module.
+The note below is retained only for history.

 **Recommended approach (start simple):** `trust-persistence` depends on `trust-dto`.
 Repository methods project directly into the DTO contract shape.
 No extra translation layer.